128technology/docs/docs/wan_assurance_ssr120_quickstart.md

 ## Claim Your Device

-To add the device to your organization WAN Edge inventory, locate the claim label found on the device.
+To add the device to your organization's WAN Edge inventory, locate the claim label found on the device.

 <img src="/img/intro_wa_ssr120_quickstart_2.png" alt="Device Connections" width="500"/>